patrick-crawford/WEB422-Backup/notes/angular-deployment-intro.md

   ng build --base-href=/my/app/
   ```

-  You'll see that the `<base href...` is set properly in the generated dist/index.html.
+  You'll see that the `<base href...` is set properly in the generated dist/myApp/index.html file (assuming your app is "myApp").

   If you copy to the server's root directory (*which we will be doing*), omit this step and leave the `<base href...` alone.